Savannah, Georgia Population 2019

 Today, the city is a popular tourist destination.
 Its cobblestone streets and historic buildings are just a few of the many attractions that bring in visitors every year.
 Other notable attractions include the home of Girl Scouts founder Juliette Gordon Low and the Telfair Academy of Arts and Science, which is one of the South’s first museums that was open to the public.
 The downtown area of Savannah is designated as a National Historic Landmark District and is one of the largest in the United States.

 The city of Savannah has an estimated population of over 146,000 residents.
 The city has an area of over 108 square miles with a population density of 1,321 people per square mile.

 The largest age group is the 25 to 44 group, which makes up over 28% of the total population.
 Over one-quarter of Savannah’s population is under the age of 18.
 Over 13% are at least 65 years old.

 Today, Savannah’s port and tourism are the main drivers of the economy.
 Savannah is also one of the largest ports for shipping container traffic and is home to many company headquarters including TitleMax and JCB.
 Many students also call Savannah home as it is the location of several universities and colleges, including Armstrong State University, Savannah State University and Savannah College of Art and Design.

 Savannah Population Growth

 Savannah has seen its share of ups and downs when it comes to population.
 While the city saw significant growth throughout many decades, the census taken at 1970 showed that the population declined by over 20%.
-It bounced back almost completely by the time of the next census, but was down again during the census taken in 1990 and 2000.
-At the time of the last census taken in 2010, population was up 3.6%.
+It bounced back almost entirely by the time of the next census but was down again during the poll taken in 1990 and 2000.
+At the time of the last census taken in 2010, the population was up 3.6%.
 Recent estimates show that the city’s growth is on the upswing again, up 7.7% since the last census in 2016 and almost reaching its peak population recorded at the time of the 1960 census.